Pravin93-Murugesan/Hydroelectric-Power-Plant-Automation/README.md

    Power station interlock, Turbine brake)
  - A hourmeter to keep track of power supplied to energy grid when system enters generation mode.

+## Program code
+They are listed in a seperate folder called 'PLC Programs'.
+Code in a different language (Functional Block, GRAPH or Ladder Logic) can be found in the pdf file called 'Complete Information'.

+## HMI details
+Can be found in a seperate folder called 'HMI/SCADA'.